singh-vikrant-here/saphilos/README.md

 # saphilos
 This is Saphilos.

-The greatest app ever created from India for the world.
+Tech stack which will be used:
+1. Frontend : Electron(Cross Platform Apps Windows/MacOS)
+2. Backend: Golang
+3. Database: Postgres